sci-visus/NSDF-WIRED/data_download/readme.md

 get_data_v1:
 ---
 We use `requests` now, as this allow us to download _only_ netCDF files if they exist at the URL. `wget` downloads whatever is at the specified URL whether it is a netCDF file or not, which we have had to clean up.

+get_data_v1-westerncanada:
+---
+We use a parallelized version of the `get_data_v1.py1` script to download data for the BSC00WC04-01 forecast, which is a higher resolution forecast of western Canada, a different range than the other datasets which cover North America.